Unexpected Burnout in Graduate School

 How did Mike go from being in a “deep black hole” to seeing the light at the end of the tunnel in five months?

-From Burnout to Clear Plan in Five Months
+From Burnout in Graduate School to “On Track” in Five Months

 After the meeting when Mike opened up about “being ashamed” of himself he was absent from the group for a few months.